Editor's note: this blog post was originally written in 2016 and has been updated for clarity and updated information.

 ...or wrap them up as gifts

-It will save you time and money and you'll be decluttering in the process which is an all round win.
-Just remember who gave it you and who you're passing it on to!
+It will save you time and money and you'll be decluttering in the process which is an all-around win.
+Just remember who gave it to you and who you're passing it on to!

 Set up a Christmas cupboard

 Suggest Secret Santa to save money

-Instead of forking out hundreds on presents for everyone, why not treat each other to one present in a game of secret Santa?
+Instead of forking out hundreds of pounds on presents for everyone, why not treat each other to one really special present in a game of secret Santa?